slbucur/python_course/PITCHME.md

 ## Introduction

-- Short course  |
+- Short course  <!-- .element: class="fragment" -->
-- Very hands-on, project in every course  |
+- Very hands-on, project in every course  <!-- .element: class="fragment" -->
-- Repetition, repetition, repetition  |
+- Repetition, repetition, repetition  <!-- .element: class="fragment" -->

 Note:
 This will be a short course, that covers the main features of python.